dawei-yang/dawei-yang.github.io/essays/Ask-question-intelligently.md

 Then he described his goal and showed his code along with a test case.
 I think he provided enough information to other people.

-The result is that he received the corrected answer very fast, and people would like to help him since he showed his efforts.
+The result is that he received the correct answer very fast, and people would like to help him since he showed his efforts.
 </div>

 <h2>Example of the “not smart way” </h2>